vyrtualsynthese/selfhosted-helmcharts/README.md

 # Selfhosted Helm Chart

-This is a collection of helm chart to boostrap your self hosted applications in your Kubernetes cluster.
+This is a collection of helm chart to boostrap your self-hosted applications in your Kubernetes cluster.

 ## Prerequisites